NguyenCatNguyen/Programing-Language-Paradigms./README.md

 ## Elements function
 - `getContext()` return a draw context on the canvas, or null if the canvas is not supported.

+## HTTP and Forms
+- HTTP is a protocol that allows the fetching of resources, such as HTML documents.